desertfireballnetwork/drone_meteorite_doc/low-resolution_orthomosaic.md

 One solution is to create a low-resolution orthomosaic using a low-resolution high-overlap drone flight.
 10cm/pixel is a good target ground sampling distance.
 The issue is that most drones actually give a too-high ground sampling resolution, even when flying at maximum height (120 m in Australia).

 Why not just use the main (high-res) survey image to do this, instead of having to capture a dedicated flight?
-Because stitching lots of images is very computationally costly, and the overlap in the main survey is not large enough.
+Because stitching lots of images is very computationally costly ([RAM requirements grow linearly with the number of images](https://docs.webodm.org/hardware-requirements/)), and the overlap in the main survey is not large enough.
 This mini survey will be a tiny fraction of time and bandwidth compared to the main survey, it is worth it!

 ## Data Collection